JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1980_09.md

 International Subscribers — add $1.00 for postage

--All quotations within this Journal, unless otherwise indicated, are from The LRANTIA Book and are used with the permission of the URANTIA Foundation, the copyright owner.
+-All quotations within this Journal, unless otherwise indicated, are from The URANTIA Book and are used with the permission of the URANTIA Foundation, the copyright owner.

 Copyright @1981 by URANTIA Brotherhood Corporation.
 All rights reserved.
 Printed in U.S.A. person was a lesser “carrier wave” than _The URANTIA Book_?
 Hardly!
 Yet how difficult it was for people to look and walk with him in his reflective light.
 To look AT him, revere him, was relatively easy — but that was not the purpose of his illumination.
 His “reflecting” light for our benefit (in spite of his efforts to orient us correctly) was and is easily ignored.